TheMarex/ba-thesis/text/1_introduction.md

 One core problem of humanoid robots is their inherent complexity.
 Vision, cognition, manipulation and locomotion all need to be combined in one mechanism.
 While each of these problems is under active research, one has been especially resilient: Locomotion.
+There are multiple reasons for this.
+For one, locomotion is inherently complex, as a large number of joints need to be controlled precisely.
+The dynamics for such complex systems are hard to control, thus severe simplifications need to be made to control them.
+And last but not least, the strategies to solve bipedal walking are very much tied to specific problem and not easily transferable to robots with other leg configurations.
 Some robots, e.g. the \name{Armar III} robots, solve it by replacing the legs with a stable base on wheels.
 While this yields convenient research platform, the navigation in human environments is not as natural as for full humanoid robots.

 Over the last two decades a lot of progress has been made in humanoid walking.
-Every one is familiar with the famous \name{ASIMO} robot developed by Honda or the HRP robots developed by AIST which demonstrate stable walking.
+Every one is familiar with the famous \name{ASIMO} robot developed by Honda or the \name{HRP}
+robots developed by \name{AIST} which demonstrate stable walking.
 More recently \name{ATLAS} by Boston Dynamics shows great stability even under disturbances.
 Sadly some of these platforms are closed and it is not known exactly which models are used in each robot to derive stable walking.